overhangio/tutor/README.md

     Your website domain name for teachers (CMS) (default: "studio.myopenedx.com"): localhost:8001 ...

-Then, build the images and prepare the database:

-    make build
+### Standard devstack

+Define development settings (on the host):

+    export EDX_PLATFORM_SETTINGS=universal.development

+Then open an LMS shell:

-    make migrate
+    make lms

+You can then collect assets and run a local web server, as usual:

+    paver update_assets lms --settings=universal.development
+    ./manage.py lms runserver 0.0.0.0:8000

+### Custom devstack

-Point to your local install of [edx-platform](https://github.com/edx/edx-platform/) on your host machine:
+If you have one, you can point to a local version of [edx-platform](https://github.com/edx/edx-platform/) on your host machine:

     export EDX_PLATFORM_PATH=/path/to/your/edx-platform